Posts in Stock Up

 Weighing the costs

-Why does it matter if human-made objects outweigh natural ones?
+But why does it matter if human-made objects outweigh natural ones?
 What does it cost us?

 According to the BBC article, one reason that human-made is outweighing nature, is that there’s simply less nature these days.
 Much of what we produce requires natural products we get from trees, plants, and animals.
 And with fewer trees, ecosystems have fewer places to grow and thrive.

 There’s also a deeply human heaviness at play.
 We all likely have precious and well-loved material possessions.
 And yet we find ourselves drowning in stuff that just doesn’t mean that much.
-We have been so collectively overwhelmed with stuff that a small 2004 book about tidying up became an international best seller and 2019 Netflix special
+We have been so collectively overwhelmed with stuff that a small 2004 book about tidying up became an international best seller and 2019 Netflix special.

 Not only does stuff diminish the natural world and tax our attention, it also pulls our focus away from each other.
 We’ve all experienced moments in the midst of other humans who might be talking but are consumed instead by worlds packed into a gadget—the great irony of the promise of a connected world.
 We’ve all probably also noted the extra time we must spend working in order to maintain all of this.